sharetheloveio/sharethelove.io/cards/3d-floorplan.md

 {% endcode-tabs %}

 {% hint style="info" %}
-Change the pictures and sensors to your own.

 The 3D floorplan was made using the free website https://www.sweethome3d.com

 The black boxes were cut out using the free software from https://www.gimp.org